Woodville Litigation Funding investment review – that will be the topic of today’s article.

 The main negatives are:

-- With an investment of this kind, there is always a risk of completely losing your capital.
+• With an investment of this kind, there is always a risk of completely losing your capital.
+It has happened on many occasions with similar investments.

-- Like all investments like this, you are taking a bigger risk compared to investing in say A-rated government bonds, but the returns are much greater too.
-The question is if the risk-adjusted returns are worth it.
+• Like all investments like this, you are taking a bigger risk compared to investing in say A-rated government bonds.

 How does the insurance option work?

-On amounts above $100,000, it is possible to add an insurance option.
-This option is done through Talisman Casuality Insurance.
+On investment amounts above a certain threshold, it is possible to add an insurance option, which we have done on many occasions.

 If after two weeks of payment being due, Woodvile haven’t paid, the investor can first speak to Woodville.

-If that doesn’t work, it is possible to speak to Talisman directly to make a claim, within 28 days.
+If that doesn’t work, it is possible to speak to the insurer directly to make a claim, within 28 days.

 What are the challenging going forward for firms like this?